GMPavanLab/dynsight/docs/source/tutorials/getting_started.rst

 ``.meta`` attribute stores all the parameters relevant to this descriptor computation (in this case, the value of the cutoff radius used, the delay, the centers or the selections used).

-3. Clustering analysis (Onion Clustering case)
+3. Clustering analysis using Onion Clustering
 ----------------------------------------------

 The :class:`.trajectory.Insight` objects can directly be used to perform post-processing such as smoothing (see the other tutorial pages).